Chrono Cross: Characters

 Chrono Cross features a diverse cast of 45 party members.
 Each character is outfitted with an innate Element affinity and three unique special abilities that are learned over time.
 If taken to the world opposite their own, characters react to their counterparts (if available).
 Many characters tie in to crucial plot events.
 Since it is impossible to obtain all 45 characters in one playthrough, players must replay the game to witness everything.
 Through use of the New Game+ feature, players can ultimately obtain all characters on one save file.

-Serge, the game's protagonist, is a 17-year-old boy with blue hair who lives in the fishing village of Arni.
+Serge, the game's protagonist, is a 17-year-old boy who lives in the fishing village of Arni.
 One day, he slips into an alternate world in which he drowned ten years before.
 Determined to find the truth behind the incident, he follows a predestined course that leads him to save the world.
 He is assisted by Kid, a feisty, skilled thief who seeks the mythical Frozen Flame.
 Portrayed as willful and tomboyish due to her rough, thieving past, she helps Serge sneak into Viper Manor in order to obtain the Frozen Flame.
 Kid vows to find and defeat Lynx, an anthropomorphic panther who burned down her adopted mother's orphanage.

 Lynx, a cruel agent of the supercomputer FATE, is bent on finding Serge and using his body as part of a greater plan involving the Frozen Flame.
 Lynx travels with Harle, a mysterious, playful girl dressed like a harlequin.
 Harle was sent by the Dragon God to shadow Lynx and one day steal the Frozen Flame from Chronopolis, a task she painfully fulfills despite being smitten with Serge.

 To accomplish this goal, Harle helps Lynx manipulate the Acacia Dragoons, the powerful militia governing the islands of El Nido.
 As the Dragoons maintain order, they contend with Fargo, a former Dragoon turned pirate captain who holds a grudge against their leader, General Viper.
 Though tussling with Serge initially, the Acacia Dragoons—whose ranks include the fierce warriors Karsh, Zoah, Marcy, and Glenn—later assist him when the militaristic nation of Porre invades the archipelago.
 The invasion brings Norris and Grobyc to the islands, a heartful commander of an elite force and a prototype cyborg soldier, respectively, as they too seek the Frozen Flame.